rosmed/rosmed.github.io/embc2026/index.md

 # Materials

 The tutorial sessions will follow the workflow outlined in the following pages.
-Participants are expected to perform in silico testing using SlicerROS2 using a cloud-based Linux desktop environment provided by this workshop.
+Participants are expected to perform the follow-along sessions in SlicerROS2 using a cloud-based Linux desktop environment provided by this workshop.
 The all materials of this hands-on tutorial, including source codes and instructions, are all open-sourced and provided free of charge.

 ## Preparation
 - [Prerequisite](/embc2026/prerequisites)